NaumanRasheed/Bikeshare-Dashboard/README.md

 # Bikeshare-Dashboard
 Bikeshare data, a company that provide bicycles on rent.
-A single pager dynamic dashboard was designed to generate the insights.
+Generated dynamic insights on Power BI.